Nigel2392/wagtail_fedit/README.md

 Revision support is included out of the box.
 If your model inherits from a `RevisionMixin`, we will automatically create drafts for you.
 These will not be published (If the model inherits from `DraftStateMixin`) until you choose to do so.

+## Workflows

+We include a `WorkFlow` to submit this object for moderation.

+More workflow support will be included in the future.

 ## Logs